 Excerpts were publically presented at the McGill Faculty Club in November 2016.

 WAKE UP SLEEPING BEAUTY!

-One Act stage play for young audiences (ideal for ages 4-10)
+One Act stage play for young audiences (ideal for ages 6-10)

 (45 minutes, 4 actors)

 Produced by The Live Action Theatre Project, directed by Rosaruby Kagan.
-Featuring Leigh Ann Taylor, Elisabeth Yale, William Ward and Lise Vignealt.
-Premiered at the Centaur Children’s Series (November 2015) and presented at the 2016 Shortstanding Festival, Springworks Festival (Stratford, Ontario), TA DA festival (Wakefield, QC), Hudson Village Theatre (Hudson, QC), and schools & theatres in the Montreal region in 2017.
+Featuring Leigh Ann Taylor, Elisabeth Yale, William Ward and Lise Vigneault.
+Premiered at the Centaur Children’s Series (November 2015) and presented at the 2016 Shortstanding Festival, Springworks Festival (Stratford, Ontario), TADA Festival (Wakefield, QC), Hudson Village Theatre (Hudson, QC), and schools & theatres in the Montreal region in 2017.

 "True interactive theatre.
-Top notch performances with lots of spontaneity!"
+Top-notch performances with lots of spontaneity!"

 -Quebec Drama Observer